* H2 profit jumps 45 pct to $5.99 bln, beating forecasts

 Analysts had expected an annual dividend of $1.81 compared with the $1.92 that Rio declared.

 The company has said it will be in a position to consider a share buyback or other capital return to shareholders when its net debt is around $15 billion.
+While the company is much closer to that target, Walsh made clear the capital return investors are holding out for is unlikely to come this year.

 Underlying earnings for the six months to Dec.
 31 rose 45 percent to $5.99 billion from $4.12 billion a year earlier, based on Reuters calculations off the full-year result, and compared with analysts' forecasts of around $5.49 billion.